 1. How do I connect with my colleagues?

-Visit these tips on how to set up your video and audio for Skype for Business.
+Visit these tips on how to set up your meetings in MS Teams.

 Using instant messaging

-You can use Skype for Business to instant message your team and stay in touch.
+You can use Teams to instant message your team and stay in touch.

 Who to connect to for help